Rolling in the Dew (The Milkmaid)

 Where Are You Going, My Pretty Fair Maid?

-NOTES: A number of the versions of this piece, such as Pound's two and the main Opie text, end seemingly BEFORE the seduction; the man asks the girl about her wealth, and she replies, "My face it is my fortune," whereupon he abandons her.
+NOTES [386 words]: A number of the versions of this piece, such as Pound's two and the main Opie text, end seemingly BEFORE the seduction; the man asks the girl about her wealth, and she replies, "My face it is my fortune," whereupon he abandons her.
 I suspect, however, that these versions are bowdlerized, with the seduction eliminated from the middle.
+There is of course no seduction in the versions for young people such as that in Tobitt-TheDittyBag, which doubles the first lines of the song rather than mention "rolling in the dew."

 In some cases this may be editors' bowdlerization, but it may have happened naturally in a few instances (note that Laura Ingalls Wilder actually quotes such a version in chapter 13 of By the Shores of Silver Lake!). - RBW